Extraordinary true stories from the WW2 blackout

 My mother's kiss goodnight saved my life in the blackout.
 I was a tiny baby in the early years of the Second World War.
 My mother tucked me up in my cot in the dark and bent down to kiss me goodnight, only to find that she was kissing my feet because she hadn't been able to see which way round I was.
 Without that kiss, my face would have stayed tucked over in blankets and I would have suffocated.
 I was far too young to push them back myself.

-As the blackout was essential, blackout material was not rationed and clothes were.
-So enterprising women made full, gypsy-style skirts out of blackout material, decorated with recycled scraps.
+Clothes were rationed, but as the blackout was essential, blackout material was not rationed.
+So enterprising women made full, gypsy-style skirts out of blackout material, decorated with recycled fabric scraps.

 As we weren't allowed to have the house lights on in non-blacked-out rooms, we made do with a tiny paraffin lamp, like a miniature hurricane lamp.
 It was painted green and its chimney had a 'mica' window through which the burning wick was visible.
 The lamp gave off a strong smell of burning paraffin.